1. Chef Robert’s Modern American example menu:

 - Texas spinach salad, pecans, pear, brie, aged balsamic dressing

-- Indian Ras Hanout spiced apple pie (V)
+- A traditional British delight of Indian Ras Hanout spiced apple pie (V)

 2. Chef Tom’s Asian-fusion example menu: